 In SE Asian cooking, fish sauce is used to give that distinctly salty, slightly sweet umami hit to dishes, and is an essential component of the Thai holy flavour grail of hot, sour, salty, sweet.
-But yummy as it makes the food, it’s bad news for vegans and vegetarians.
-Vegan fish sauce to the rescue!
-Dead easy to make.
-Ready in two minutes.
-Vegan fish sauce FTW!

-Fish sauce is not just Asian!
+It’s not just Asian!

-Although fish sauce is ubiquitous in SE Asian fare, it’s actually been used for over two and half millennia in Southern and Western Europe too.
+Although fish sauce is ubiquitous in Southeast Asian fare, it’s actually been used for over two and half millennia in Southern and Western Europe too.
 The ancient Greeks used it, as did the Spanish, French, Portuguese, and the Romans, who called it garum (and liquamen).

-In fact, in Campania, about an hour’s drive from our old apartment in Pozzuoli, is a town called Cetara, where people still make and use a similar product, called Colatura di alici… literally, leakage of anchovies.
+In fact, in Campania, about an hour’s drive from our old apartment in Pozzuoli, there is a town called Cetara, where people still make and use a similar product, called Colatura di alici… literally, leakage of anchovies.
 Given the method of production, which I won’t go into because it’s a bit gross, it’s a very apt name!

 Roman fish sauce